hammadmlk/teamwork/README.md

 This work will gradually evolve into a web browser based distributed computing system.

 The system consists of two parts:
-- Workers: These are volunteers that run the function sent by the server.
+- **Workers**: These are volunteers that run the function sent by the server.
-- TaskGivers: These are clients who request the server to get their job done.
+- **TaskGivers**: These are clients who request the server to get their job done.
-- Server: takes jobs from TaskGivers and distribute them to volunteers.
+- **Server**: takes jobs from TaskGivers and distribute them to volunteers.
 Server also logs progress.

 ##Worker (HTML with socket.io):